 An investor controls an entity when it is: i) exposed, or has the right to participate, in the relative variable economic returns and ii) able to exercise its decisional power on the activities relating to the entity in order to influence these returns.
 The existence of control is verified where events or circumstances indicate an alteration to one of the above-mentioned factors determining control.
-The year-end of the subsidiary companies coincides with that of Aquafil S.p.A..
+Subsidiaries are consolidated under the line-by-line method from the date control is acquired and ceases to be consolidated from the date in which control is transferred to third parties.
+The year-end of the subsidiary companies coincides with that of the Parent Company.
+The criteria adopted for line-by-line consolidation were as follows: